Monday, August 11, 2014

 August 11, 2014

 Death sucks.
-That's a fact and meeting our maker is a gimmie regardless of how many miles I do while running on my treadmill.
-Looking back at pictures of our family and friends is painful in so many ways.
+That's a fact, and meeting our maker is a gimmie regardless of how many miles I run on my treadmill.
+Looking back at pictures of our deceased family and friends is painful in many ways.
 Not because they are dead but because they lived.

-Hey, look, if grandma dies at 92 it’s understood that that is how the process of life naturally occurs.
-I miss my grandmother and I have so many fond memories of her but in the end she lived a great life.
+If grandma dies at 92, it's understood that that is how life naturally occurs.
+I miss my grandmother and have so many fond memories of her, but she lived a great life in the end.
 Although, I remember talking to her before he broke her hip and ended up in the hospital.
-She loved to dance and while dancing she said, “I’m not old, I’m young, I’m not ready to die yet.”
+She loved to dance, and while dancing, she said, "I'm not old, I'm young, I'm not ready to die yet."

 Knowing her is one of the great gifts I received in life.
-And the pain I still feel faintly in my soul still resonates and I miss her dearly because she lived.
+And the pain I still feel faintly in my soul resonates, and I miss her dearly because she lived.

-Disease takes its fare share of loved ones.
+The disease takes its fair share of loved ones.
 My uncle died of cancer.
 What a motherfucker that disease is.
-It robs your soul of your true self and when it sucks out all your marrow the tumors take your life away.
+It robs your soul of your true self, and when it sucks out all your marrow, the tumors take your life away.
 My uncle was a gifted man with automobiles.
-He lived hard and played hard only to be sidelined by a disease that he once proclaimed to me, “after my surgery I saw God out my hospital window.
+He lived hard and played hard only to be sidelined by a disease that he once proclaimed to me, "After my surgery, I saw God out my hospital window.
 He was standing with my father.
-I stared at him and say, ‘I’m not ready yet,’ and they left.
+I stared at him and said, 'I'm not ready yet,' and they left.

 He lived a couple of years longer but eventually succumbed to his withered body as so many did.
-There isn’t a broken down car that I see that I don’t think about in my mind, “my uncle could fix that.”
-His loss like so many other loses hurt because he lived.
+There isn't a broken-down car that I see, and I don't think about it in my mind.
+"My uncle could fix that."
+His loss, like so many other losses, hurt because he lived.

-Growing up, the older boy next door, was someone we all looked up to.
-He was good looking, popular, athletic, and generally a good person.
+Growing up, we all looked up to the older boy next door.
+He was good-looking, popular, athletic, and generally a good person.
 He and I were friends.
-He never made me feel less important that any other person.
-I really liked him as did so many others.
+He never made me feel less important than any other person.
+I really liked him, as did so many others.

-So many family member and good friends have left me during my time on earth.
+So many family members and good friends have left me during my time on Earth.
 And each little bit of pain defines itself to me in its own way.
-I can’t change death but I can still live regardless of how I feel.
+I can't change death, but I can still live regardless of how I feel.

-Their life, like so many other people who I have lost, or known or had the privilege of growing up with on TV or in the movies, tears at me because they lived.
-I was a part of their life and their impact is felt even now, this very moment.
-Losing a loved one is suppose to hurt because they lived.
-And I’m grateful they lived because I can still feel the effects of losing them pain me deep inside.
-To me that only demonstrate their profound impact on me as a person and it allows me to remember them.
-It’s a feeling that keeps them alive forever in my mind.
+Their life, like so many other people who I have lost, known, or had the privilege of growing up with on TV or in the movies, tears at me because they lived.
+I was a part of their life, and their impact is felt even now at this very moment.
+Losing a loved one is supposed to hurt because they lived.
+And I'm grateful they lived because I can still feel the effects of losing them pain me deep inside.
+That only demonstrates their profound impact on me and allows me to remember them.
+It's a feeling that keeps them alive forever in my mind.

 I can run on my treadmill all I want.
-I won’t out run death.
-We live to die, and it’s an existence we can’t hide from.
-And those who go before us will impact us more in their death then in their lifetime because it’s harder to accept that they are gone.
+I won't outrun death.
+We live to die, and it's an existence we can't hide from.
+And those who go before us will impact us more in their death than in their lifetime because it's harder to accept that they are gone.
 And that just sucks.
-But it’s because they lived that makes it harder to accept their death with memories that made them so great, strong, or heroic.
+But it's because they lived that makes it more difficult to accept that they are gone.
+Memories mostly make us laugh, and that laughter simply masks the pain.
+I don't know much other than death sucks, and that's a fact.